-Joyce Mwangi, our guest writer, is a mother of four children; two living and two who passed away through miscarriages.
+Joyce Mwangi is our guest writer today.
+She is a mother of four children; two living and two who passed away through miscarriages.
 Joyce holds a Master of Divinity in Biblical Studies from Africa International University.
 She is a stay-at-home-mum and a blogger.
 Joyce writes Christian reflections derived from daily motherhood experiences.
-I welcome you to read Joyce’s reflections in the articles she’ll be sharing here.

 Today, Joyce writes about a habit that many of us are familiar with –that of being part of the crowd that loves ‘peeping at the bride’ as she’s picked from her home in readiness for her big ceremony.
 Read on…